Calcium Nitrate for Almond

 Season after season, growers are faced with a variety of environmental stresses that are simply out of the industries' control.
-While nature and weather will take its course, with YaraLiva Calcium Nitrate growers can give their plants and trees the strength needed to protect against environmental stresses such as heat, drought, salinity and excessive sodium.
+While nature and weather will take their course, with YaraLiva Calcium Nitrate, growers can give their plants and trees the strength needed to protect against environmental stresses such as heat, drought, salinity and excessive sodium.

 Crops suffering from water stress are damaged by Reactive Oxygen Species (ROS) such as hydrogen peroxide (H2O2) and the oxide ion (O2-) that form in response to stress.
 These ROS compounds damage plant membranes, proteins, and RNA and DNA.
 Calcium reduces the concentration and activity of these ROS compounds and thereby reduces the damage from water stress.

 Heat stress damages plants by what is called “oxidative stress” which is due to the production of reactive oxygen species (ROS) such as hydrogen peroxide (H2O2) and the oxide ion (O2-).
 These ROS compounds damage plant membranes, proteins, and RNA and DNA.
 Calcium application help reduce the formation of these two key ROS species and the damage from heat stress.

 Sodium suppresses root growth and calcium helps crop roots overcome the sodium damage.
 Increasing calcium supply increased root growth at both low and high sodium concentrations.